A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Bishounen (美少年): A beautiful young guy.

-- Bocchan (坊ちゃん): Occasionally used as a semi-derogative slang for rich boys.
+- Bocchan (坊ちゃん): In Anime, you’d sometimes hear this term used as a semi-derogative slang for rich boys.
 Also, the title of one of Japan's most famous novels.

 - Bouken (冒険): Adventure.

 - Bouzu (坊主): Small boy.
-The term actually means young monk but it came to be associated with young boys because young male Japanese students used to shave their heads bald.
+The word actually means young monk but it came to be associated with young boys because young male Japanese students used to shave their heads bald.
+(Many nowadays, such as those in sports teams, still do)

 - … chatta (… ちゃった): This suffix is tagged to verbs to indicate something as done and irreversible.
-Could imply regret too.
+Could also imply regret.
+For example, tabe-chatta (ate, with regret).

 - Chigau (違う): Wrong.
 In the Kansai dialect, this becomes chau.